fahad0samara/swift-YumYum/README.md

 Contributions are welcome!
 If you have any suggestions, bug fixes, or feature enhancements, feel free to submit a pull request.

-## Credits

-- [OpenFoodFacts](https://world.openfoodfacts.org/): Food data used in this app is sourced from OpenFoodFacts, an open database for food products from around the world.

 ## License